The Children’s Museum began as just a spark of imagination in 1985.

 - Be ready to have fun!

-Pick up an application at the front desk, fill out an application from our website, or contact museum director Shawna Meiser and we will email one to you!
+Pick up an application at the front desk, fill out an application online, or contact museum director Shawna Meiser and we will email one to you!

 Applications are accepted at all times and will remain on file.
 Volunteer applicants will be interviewed and placed or positioned according to the Museum’s needs and the volunteer’s skills and interests.